LAS VEGAS ANESTHESIA ERROR LAWYERS

 Controlling the patient’s anesthesia properly is as important as or perhaps more important than doing the surgery correctly.
-A patient under general anesthesia should always be monitored.
-The anesthesiologist must closely attend to the patient’s vital signs and blood gas readings.
+When an anesthesiology error occurs, the results can be devastating.

-Some of the following are potential errors that may be made by the anesthesiologist or staff person.
+An anesthesiologist or another member of the hospital personnel can cause serious errors during any part of the surgical preparation or procedure.
 If a patient is seriously harmed by any of these mistakes, a case may be made for medical malpractice.
-These errors include:

 - Inattention or failure to always monitor the patient